TakuSemba/JetHub/README.md

 ## Threading

 This app uses Kotlin coroutine to archive asynchronize calls.
-The layer below the ViewModel are all suspend functions.
+The layers below the ViewModel are all suspend functions.

 The basics of Kotlin coroutine can be learned from this [doc](https://github.com/Kotlin/kotlinx.coroutines/tree/master/docs).